What are STPs?

 Find out more

 The King’s Fund has carried out research to track the development of STPs in four parts of the country.
-The findings are available in our publication, Sustainability and transformation plans in the NHS: How are they being developed in practice?
-We are now carrying out work to analyse the content of the plans.
+The findings are available in our publication, Sustainability and transformation plans in the NHS: how are they being developed in practice?

 For more information, please contact Hugh Alderwick, Senior Policy Adviser to Chris Ham: firstname.lastname@example.org